jelber2/sage/README.md

 ## script for converting Sage FASTQ files into coding and non-coding RNA count tables
 ### To download enter the following command in a terminal window
     git clone https://github.com/jelber2/sage.git
+    # this may take more than 10 minutes
     # this will create a folder called sage in the current directory
     # you should see something like this in the terminal:
     Cloning into 'sage'...